elastic/connectors/docs/DEVELOPING.md

 ##### `host_url`

 The server host url where the SharePoint is hosted.
-Default value is `http://127.0.0.1:8491`.
 Examples:

   - `https://192.158.1.38:8080`
   - `https://test_user.sharepoint.com`

 ##### `site_collections`

-The site collections to fetch sites from SharePoint(allow comma seprated collections also).
-Default value is `collection1`.
+The site collections to fetch sites from SharePoint(allow comma separated collections also).
 Examples:
   - `collection1`
   - `collection1, collection2`